Punktum-dk/epp-service-specification/README.md

 This part of the EPP protocol is described in [RFC 5732][RFC5732].
 This command adheres to the standard.

+Please note that according to the RFC [section 3.1.2][RFC5732-3.1.2], the `CLID` points to the sponsoring client.
+DK Hostmaster interprets this as the tehnical contact for the nameserver pointing to the host object in question.

 ### info host request:

 ```XML